Everyone has their own definition of success, and there are many ways to get there.

 You don't have to figure it all out yourself.
 In fact, you would be wasting your time doing that.
 You should be focusing on creating and releasing.

 This is why I share so much of what I have learned from my experience.
-It's why I post in my blog, write my emails, make courses, and run my Inner Circle group.
+It's why I post in my blog, write my emails, and make

 Because I want you to experience everything I experienced, and more.